nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/SDforDeleteTask.png" width="800"><br>
 _Figure 3.1.2a : Component Interactions for `delete 1` Command (Part 1)_

-> Note how the `Model` simply raises a `TaskManagerChangedEvent` when Tâche's data is changed, instead of asking the `Storage` to save the updates to the hard disk.
+> Note how the `Model` simply raises a `TaskManagerChangedEvent` when Tache's data is changed, instead of asking the `Storage` to save the updates to the hard disk.

 The diagram below shows how `EventsCenter` reacts to that event, which eventually results in the following: